posted December 21, 2020

-In a heat-proof shallow pan, place the butter, garlic, sage, cherries, salt, and pepper.
+- In a heat-proof shallow pan, place the butter, garlic, sage, dried cherries, salt, and pepper.
+Set aside.

-Season the steaks on all sides with the salt and pepper.
-Place the steaks and the cherry sage butter in the grill for about an hour and a half, depending on the thickness of your steaks.
+- Season the steaks on all sides with the salt and pepper.
+Place the steaks and the pan with the cherry sage butter on the grates, close the lid, and smoke for about 1 to 1.5 hours, depending on the thickness of your steaks.
 The goal is to smoke your steaks to about 125 degrees F internal temperature if you want to end with a medium rare steak.

-When your steaks are almost done, preheat your sear box (or a cast iron skillet) to extremely high heat.
+- When your steaks hit 125 degrees F, remove them from your grill and preheat your sear box (or a cast iron skillet) to high heat (at least 500 degrees F).
 Dip the steaks in the butter mixture.
 Don't get any pieces of garlic or cherries, just a thin coating of the smoked butter.

 - Place the steaks on the grill grates and sear for 2-3 minutes per side.